intel/llvm/sycl/doc/GetStartedGuide.md

 distribution components.
 This is enabled by default, if you use `configure.py` script.
 Default deployment configuration will provide two additional targets:

-- `install-toolchain-distribution`, that will install core DPC++ compiler components.
+- `install-dpcpp-toolchain-distribution`, that will install core DPC++ compiler components.
-- `install-development-distribution`, that will install some utilities, required for development and testing of the compiler.
+- `install-dpcpp-testing-distribution`, that will install some utilities, required for testing of the compiler.

 To learn more about CMake caches and their applications, refer to [LLVM documentation](https://llvm.org/docs/AdvancedBuilds.html).